silverstripe/silverstripe-mssql/README.md

 *Q: I'm getting unicode SQL Server errors connecting to SQL Server database (e.g. Unicode data in a Unicode-only collation or ntext data cannot be sent to clients using DB-Library (such as ISQL) or ODBC version 3.7 or earlier)*

-A: If you are using FreeTDS make sure you're using TDS version 8.0 in **/etc/freetds/freetds.conf** (or wherever it's installed).
+A: If you are using FreeTDS make sure you're using TDS version 8.0 in **freetds.conf**.
 If on Windows, ensure you use the [SQL Server Driver for PHP](http://www.microsoft.com/downloads/en/details.aspx?displaylang=en&FamilyID=ccdf728b-1ea0-48a8-a84a-5052214caad9) and **NOT** the mssql drivers provided by PHP.

 *Q: Using FreeTDS I can't connect to my SQL Server database.
 An error in PHP says the server doesn't exist*

-A: Make sure you've got an entry in **/etc/freetds/freetds.conf** (or wheverever it's installed) that points to your server.
+A: Make sure you've got an entry in **/etc/freetds/freetds.conf** that points to your server.
 For example:

 	[myserver]
 		host = myserver.mydomain.com
 		port = 1433
 		tds version = 8.0

 Then you can use "myserver" (the bit in square brackets above) as the server name when connecting to the database.
+Note that if you're running Macports, the file is located in **/opt/local/etc/freetds/freetds.conf**.

 Alternatively, if you don't want to keep adding more entries to the freetds.conf to nominate more SQL Server locations, you can instead use the full the host/ip and port combination, such as "myserver:1433" (1433 being the default SQL Server port.)